 - The Utah Insurance Department requires all persons applying for a navigator license in Utah to first successfully complete the federal navigator training and certification program requirements administered through the United States Department of Human Services (HHS), including any applicable individual navigator training and examination requirements under that program.
 Once you have completed the HHS certification requirements, you may then apply for a navigator license.
 Proof of completing the certification will be submitted to the insurance department as part of the navigator license application.
 Instructions for documents required to be submitted to the department are included in the license application.

-- The insurance department requires all individuals applying for a navigator license to be fingerprinted through the department’s testing and fingerprint processing vendor, PSI.
-Fingerprinting must be done at a PSI center in Utah, using “live scan” technology, which digitally captures and transmits the fingerprints to the Utah Department of Public Safety, Bureau of Criminal Identification (BCI), and the Federal Bureau of Investigation (FBI).
-You must pay PSI’s fingerprint processing fee ($20) at the PSI center for fingerprinting during the fingerprint walk-in hours posted on PSI’s website.
+- The Insurance Department requires all individuals applying for a navigator license to be fingerprinted through the Department’s testing and fingerprint processing vendor, Prometric.
+Fingerprinting must be done at a Prometric center in Utah, using “live scan” technology, which digitally captures and transmits the fingerprints to the Utah Department of Public Safety, Bureau of Criminal Identification (BCI), and the Federal Bureau of Investigation (FBI).
+Make a fingerprinting appointment at a Prometric test center by visiting Prometric’s website.
+You must pay Prometric’s fingerprint processing fee ($6) at the Prometric center when you are fingerprinted.

-- Apply for the license online from your home or office through SIRCON before arriving at the PSI center for any required fingerprinting.
-Individuals can also apply online using a kiosk at the PSI center.
-Payment for both the license application fee ($40 individual applicants/$50 business entity applicants) and the FBI/BCI fingerprint fee ($16.50 FBI/$20 BCI) must be made by credit card during the online license application process.
+- Apply for the license online from your home or office through SIRCON before arriving at the Prometric center for any required fingerprinting.
+Individuals can also apply online using a kiosk at the Prometric center.
+Payment for both the license application fee ($40 individual applicants/$50 business entity applicants) and the FBI/BCI fingerprint fee ($13.25 FBI/$15 BCI) must be made by credit card during the online license application process.

 - Upon completing the online application, print out the Sircon confirmation page as proof you have paid the FBI/BCI fees.
 Give the confirmation page to the test center supervisor and your fingerprints will then be scanned.